abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 years.
 After every Rains Retreat, just like clockwork, there would be Ajahn Toon with his offering of flowers and incense respectfully asking to leave the Saṅgha.
 Ajahn Chah would always talk him out of it or, sometimes, just get up and walk away.
+He saw that even though Ajahn Toon wanted to leave, he was capable of persevering in the practice.
 Ajahn Toon ended up staying a monk, and now he’s a really good teacher in our lineage.

 # A Positive Encounter With Death